kunhwiko/concepts/networks.md

 HTTP 1.1
   1) persistent connection: maintain TCP connections across multiple requests
-  2) state
+  2) understands state (server recognizes client)

+Reducing page load times
+  1) CDNs

 HTTP 2
   1) binary framing:
        - instead of sending stream of ASCII characters, messages are formatted into stream of packets
-       - this allows to interleave different messages based on priority
+       - this allows interleaving different messages based on priority
+  2) compressed headers
+  3) promises: send files that the client did not explicitly request, but might need as deemed by the server

 HTTP 3
   1) moving to build a UDP based protocol: custom TLS handshake, custom congestion control